-Moreover, hobbyists are natural-born leaders as they face situations where they have to direct their energy and creativity into completing their chosen craft within good time management.
+Moreover, hobbyists are natural-born leaders as they implement fundamentals of leadership in different situations where they have to direct their energy and creativity into completing their chosen craft within good time management.

 So, next time you pick up a hobby, take comfort in knowing that your organizational skills are about to rival that of a project manager!